Slowness (novel)

 Slowness (La Lenteur) is a novel by Czech writer Milan Kundera published in 1995 in France, where the author had been living since the 1970s.
-It's his first fictional work written in French.
-In the book, Kundera weaves together a number of plot lines, characters and themes in just over 150 pages.
+In his first fictional work written in French, Kundera weaves together a number of plot lines, characters and themes in just over 150 pages.
 While the book has a narrative, it mainly serves as a way for Kundera to expound his philosophical ideas about modernity, technology, memory and sensuality.

 Plot summary

 The novel is a meditation on the effects of modernity upon the individual's perception of the world.
 It is told through a number of plot lines that slowly weave together until they are all united at the end of the book.